devops329/devops/instruction/docker/docker.md

 During the Y Combinator Summer 2010 startup incubator, Kamel Founadi, Solomon Hykes, and Sebastien Pahl came up with the idea to change the world of delivering applications in the same way that containers changed the world of delivering physical goods.
 This became the original of what is now known as Docker Inc.

-In 2015 the Open Container Initiative (OCI) was established to standardized the definition of container formats and runtimes.
+In 2015 the Open Container Initiative (OCI) was established to standardize the definition of container formats and runtimes.
 This was a key step that ensured global compatibility among software vendors seeking to capture the container market.

 Today the major players in the container space are Docker Inc, the original proponent of container technology, and Kubernetes, an offshoot of Google that made major contributions that brought containers to the enterprise.
 Each of the major cloud vendors, AWS, Google, and Microsoft, also provide significant services and support for containers.

 ### Docker technology

-The core technology for Docker containers came from existing Linux technology, primarily LinuX Containers (LXC).
-Linux `namespaces` isolate the docker application's view of the operating systems environment.
+The core technology for Docker containers came from existing Linux technology, primarily Linux Containers (LXC).
+Linux `namespaces` isolate the docker application's view of the operating system's environment.
 This includes process trees, network, user IDs, and the file system.
 The kernel's `cgroups` limit the available memory and CPU.

 Once a container is executing in a hosted environment, a `container image` can be captured that consists only of the changes that were added to the parent container.
-This use a delta based filesystem called OverlayFS and makes the resulting size of the container image much smaller because it doesn't have all the files represented by the entire operating system.
+This use a delta based file system called OverlayFS and makes the resulting size of the container image much smaller because it doesn't have all the files represented by the entire operating system.

 A container image is then uploaded to a container registry where in can be downloaded and run in any environment that supports the container execution standard.
 Generally this works most efficiently on Linux systems executing a runC (Docker) or CRI-O (Kubernetes) runtime.
 Although, other runtimes and OS specific adaptations exist to make containers work on operating systems such as Windows and OSX.